suryam789/edge-ai-suites/health-and-life-sciences-ai-suite/services/aggregator-service/README.md

 - Consume 3D pose frames via gRPC.
 - Poll the AI‑ECG backend over HTTP.
 - Broadcast all events to UI clients over a single SSE endpoint.
+- Expose start/stop wrapper APIs that control backend streaming (currently dds‑bridge) so the UI only talks to this service.
 - Proxy platform and utilization metrics from the metrics‑service.

 ---